-- 1. Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - 2.
-Support your child's learning-volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
-Ensure my child is at school every day and on time, unless he/she is ill. - 4.
-Provide a quiet place and time to do homework and encourage my child to complete.
+- The Mission, Vision, Shared Commitment & Goals of Edison - Ensuring my child attends school on time every day unless they are ill - Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - Support your child's learning volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - Take 5 minutes each day to connect with my child's teacher through SeeSaw.